stephenbach/bach-uai13-code/README.md

 Prerequisites
 -------------
 This software depends on Java 6 and Maven 3 (http://maven.apache.org).
-Matlab is also required to process the results.
+Matlab and Python (>=2.7) are also required to process the results.

 To run Bayesian probabilistic matrix factorization for the preference-prediction experiment, you must download and compile the Bayesian probabilistic tensor